Georges Mandel: German invasion

 We then returned to the Prefecture, where Mandel, Minister of the Interior, awaited us.
 This faithful former secretary of Clemenceau, and a bearer forward of his life's message, seemed in the best spirits.
 He was energy and defiance personified.
 His luncheon, an attractive chicken, was uneaten on the tray before him.
 He was a ray of sunshine.
 He had a telephone in each hand, through which he was constantly giving orders and decisions.
 His ideas were simple: fight on to the end in France, in order to cover the largest possible movement into Africa.
 This was the last time I saw this valiant Frenchman.
 The restored French Republic rightly shot to death the hirelings who murdered him.
 His memory is honored by his countrymen and their allies."

 On 16 June 1940 in Bordeaux (the day Reynaud resigned and Pétain was asked to form a government), Mandel was arrested but released shortly afterwards, with apologies, upon urgent representations to Premier Pétain made jointly and in person by Édouard Herriot (President of the Chamber of Deputies) and Jules Jeanneney (President of the Senate).
 Spears offered Mandel the chance to leave on his plane on the morning of 17 June, together with Charles de Gaulle.
 Mandel declined, saying: "You fear for me because I am a Jew.
 Well, it is just because I am a Jew that I will not go tomorrow; it would look as though I was afraid, as if I was running away."

 Mandel sought to persuade Lebrun, Herriot, Jeanneney, and as many members of the Cabinet as possible to travel to French North Africa, to continue the fight against the Germans.
-Only 25 other deputies and one senator embarked with Mandel on the Massilia on 21 June, including Pierre Mendès France and the former Popular Front education minister, Jean Zay.
+Only 25 other deputies and one senator embarked with Mandel on the SS Massilia on 21 June, including Pierre Mendès France and the former Popular Front education minister, Jean Zay.